dunglas/mercure/docs/hub/install.md

 The server is now available on `http://localhost:3000`, with the demo mode enabled.
 Because the `allow_anonymous` option is enabled, anonymous subscribers are allowed.

-To run it in production mode, and generate automatically a Let's Encrypt TLS certificate, just run the following command as root:
+To run it in production mode, and generate automatically a Let's Encrypt TLS certificate, run the following command as root:

     JWT_KEY='!ChangeMe!'
 ACME_HOSTS='example.com' ./mercure